Patricio-Simoes/DevOps/KodeKloud/Terraform/Level 01/Task 01/README.md

 terraform apply -auto-approve
 ```

-**Purpose:** Review the execution plan, then apply it to create the key pair automatically.
+**Purpose:** Review the execution plan, then apply it to create the new resources automatically.

 ## Verification Steps